 Acceptable Conduct Expectations

-While at school (including online behavior), travelling to and from school or while attending any school organized or sponsored activities at any location, students are expected to conduct themselves in a manner that reflects our values and expectations for behavior.
+While at school (including online behaviour), travelling to and from school or while attending any school organized or sponsored activities at any location, students are expected to conduct themselves in a manner that reflects our values and expectations for behaviour.
 Examples include but are not limited to:

 Unacceptable Conduct Expectations